frappe/erpnext_documentation/user/manual/en/human-resources/hr-settings.md

 ### 3.4 Show Leaves Of All Department Members In Calendar
 The approved leaves of all employees in the same department are shown in the calender view on checking this option.

+## 4. Hiring Settings

+### 4.1 Check Vacancies On Job Offer Creation
+On creation of job offer for a particular position, vacancies present in the staffing plan for that position is checked to warn the user from over hiring for a particular position.

 {next}